!!! Concerns all students in Logic, Linguistics and Computer Science !!!

 Rick Nouwen, University of Utrecht (Logic and Language)

-For any specific question concerning ESSLLI-2002 Student Session,
+For any specific questions concerning ESSLLI-2002 Student Session,

 please, do not hesitate to contact me: